EmanuelTabian/rideshare-copilot-backend/README.md

 #### Presigned URL generation/interaction

-- `s3_generate_presigned_post`
+`s3_generate_presigned_post`

 - Generates a presigned URL for uploading a file directly to S3.
 This URL allows users to upload files with specified conditions and expiration time.

-- `s3_generate_presigned_get`
+`s3_generate_presigned_get`

 - Generates a presigned URL for retrieving a file from S3.
 This URL allows users to download files securely with an expiration time of 3600 seconds.

-- `s3_generate_presigned_put`
+`s3_generate_presigned_put`

 - Generates a presigned URL for updating a file in S3.
 This URL allows users to upload new content to an existing file with specified conditions and expiration time.

-- `s3_generate_presigned_delete`
+`s3_generate_presigned_delete`

 - Generates a presigned URL for deleting a file from S3.
 This URL allows users to delete files securely with an expiration time of 3600 seconds.

-- `delete_image`
+`delete_image`

 - Deletes an image from S3 using a presigned URL.
 If the deletion fails, it raises an exception with the response status code.

-- `file_generate_name`
+`file_generate_name`

 - Generates a unique file name using UUID.

-#### FileDirectUploadService
+#### File direct upload

 Handles the direct upload process for files, ensuring atomic transactions to maintain data integrity.

-- `start`
+`start`

 - Initiates the file upload process by creating a `File` record and generating a presigned URL for direct upload to S3.

-- `finish`
+`finish`

 - Marks the file upload process as complete by setting the upload finish timestamp and saving the `File` record.

-- `start_edit`
+`start_edit`

 - Initiates the file update process by updating the `File` record and generating a presigned URL for modifying the file content in S3.

+### Admin

+The **Django admin site** allows superusers to access the `admin` dashboard.

+- It provides support for users, car posts and calculator entries management.

+#### Endpoint

+- **URL**: `/admin`

 ## Running the Project